Jackxiini/MockLLM-ChatTTS/README.md

 This project is finetuned from ChatTTS.
 ## Environment

-- **Python Version**: Python 3.10+
+- **Python Version**: Python 3.10

-Make sure Python 3.10+ is installed and active in your environment.
+Python version lower than 3.10 may occur errors.

 ## Installation